FlowFuse/flowfuse/docs/admin/README.md

 #### Disallow using nodes

-On FlowForge Cloud, but recommended on self-managed installs on Docker and Kubernetes too, certain nodes will not work and are excluded from being used by the template.
+On FlowForge Cloud, but recommended on self-managed installs on Docker and Kubernetes, where certain nodes will not work so are excluded from being used by the template.

 When adding `31-tcpin.js,32-udp.js,10-file.js,23-watch.js,90-exec.js` to the `Exlude node by filename` section of a template and locking this value users are prevented from using these.